ozanMSFT/pytorch-wiki/Quantization/torch_quantization_design_proposal.md

 ### Quantized representation

-The quantization scheme that is currently supported is **per tensor**** asymmetric linear quantization**.
-That means that all the values within the tensor are scaled the same way and that the minimum and the maximum of the input data is mapped linearly to the minimum and the maximum of the quantized data type such that zero is represented with no quantization error.
+The quantization scheme that is currently supported is **per tensor**** asymmetric linear quantization**, which means that all the values within the tensor are scaled the same way and that the minimum and the maximum of the input data is mapped linearly to the minimum and the maximum of the quantized data type such that zero is represented with no quantization error.
+We plan to add support for **per channel** linear quantization for weights for specific modules going forward.

 The mapping is performed by converting the floating point tensors using [Image: math-image-quantization.png]

 Note that for operators, we restrict support to:

-1. 8 bit, symmetric quantization for weights (zero_point = 0, data_type = qint8)
+1. 8 bit weights (data_type = qint8)
-2. 8 bit, asymmetric quantization for activations (data_type = quint8)
+2. 8 bit activations (data_type = quint8)
 3. 32 bit, symmetric quantization for bias (zero_point = 0, data_type = qint32)

 ### Quantized Tensor